the-markup/investigation-amazon-brands/README.md

 Our methodology is described in "[How We TK](https://themarkup.org/)".

 The the figures and tables from our analysis can be found in the `data` folder. <br>
-Jupyter Notebooks for preprocessing and analyzing data are in the `notebooks` folder.<br>
-To use the full input dataset, please refer to the [Download data](#download-data).
+To use the full input dataset, please refer to the [Download data](#download-data).<br>
+Jupyter notebooks used for data preprocessing and analysis are avialble in the `notebooks` folder.
+Descriptions for each notebook are outlined in the [Notebooks](#notebooks) section below.

 ## Installation
 ### Python